 - Emerald Park (Meath): Thrilling theme park rides, a small zoo with wildlife habitats, and one of Ireland’s best family day-out experiences.
 Just keep in mind it is also school holidays, so plan well in advance.

-- Sea kayaking & boat tours: Boat cruises and tours are in full swing in summer.
+- Sea kayaking & boat tours: Boat cruises and tours are in full swing in the Irish summer.
 Check out the best Irish boat tours to explore coastal caves, cliffs, and wildlife along the Wild Atlantic Way.
-Looking for something different?
-Witness the famous bioluminescence in West Cork.

 - Local festivals: Many summer festivals include kids’ activities, parades, and live performances.
 Be sure to check each town’s local council or tourism websites for the latest schedules, timings, and family-friendly highlights to plan your visit.